Busy, buzzing, and bustling.

 Exciting, energetic, and enthralling.

-All these are characteristic of New York City.
+All of these is New York City.

 But did you know it was the first capital of the United States?
 Or that locals speak more than 800 languages?
 Or even more peculiar – that walking around topless is not illegal?